bempp/bempp-cl/joss/paper.md

 Bempp-cl began life as BEM++, and was a Python library with a C++ computational core.
 The ++ slowly changed into pp as functionality gradually moved from C++ to Python with only a few core routines remaining in C++.
-Bempp-cl is the culmination of efforts to fully move to Python, and is an almost complete rewrite of Bempp/
+Bempp-cl is the culmination of efforts to fully move to Python, and is an almost complete rewrite of Bempp.

-In this paper, we give an overview of the functionality of Bempp-cl and present highlights of the library's recent developments.
-An overview of the original version of the library is presented in @bemppold.
-Full documentation of the library can be found online at ``bempp.com`` and in @bempphandbook.

 # Statement of need
+Bempp-cl provides a way to formulate a wide variety of problems in a way that closely matches the mathematical formulation.
+For more complex formulations such as Calder\'on preconditioned Maxwell [@maxwellbempp], Bempp-cl contains an operator algebra
+[@operatoralg] that allows the products of operators to be easily obtained and discretised.
+Bempp-cl uses PyOpenCL [@pyopencl] to just-in-time compile its computational kernels on a wide range of CPU and GPU devices and modern architectures.

 # An overview of Bempp features
 Bempp-cl is divided into two parts: `bempp.api` and `bempp.core`.
 The user interface of the library is contained in `bempp.api`.
 The core assembly routines of the library are contained in `bempp.core`.
 The majority of users of Bempp-cl are unlikely to need